-AT&T does not place data caps on their fiber-to-the-Home internet plans, including the 100, 300, and 1,000 Gigabit plan tiers.
+AT&T does not place data caps on their fiber-to-the-Home internet plans, including the 300 mbps base tier plan.
 AT&T Fiber plans have unlimited data use.
 The company does have caps on their IPBB or DSL plans, although caps can be removed for an additional fee of around $30 per month.

 Is AT&T fiber good for gaming?

 AT&T Fiber is a good choice for gaming because it offers bandwidth up and down of at least 300 Mbps on all plans, meaning that you’ll have no issue streaming from a provider like Stadia or streaming live to a platform like Twitch.
 The bandwidth on all AT&T Fiber plans is sufficient for 4K definition video over WiFi, and the pure fiber connection produces lower ping measurements relative to cable or DSL.
 You can expect ping to be 20–30ms lower since the network is newer and will have newer switching equipment at all hops between your home and the server.